bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Mixed signatures are rejected.
 - Haskell binding import contexts are compiled as synthetic import-only modules:
   `module_loader -> synthetic import modules -> one Program -> CompiledModule contexts`.
+- Per-rule synthetic inference modules are now constructed through `HaskellBindingContexts`, so import normalization and `perform_imports(...)` setup have one owner.
 - Rule-template lowering is shared with code generation and records referenced `@arg` names.
 - A semantic value-signature lookup API returns compiled `Type`, `TypeVar`, and